In 2024, research says, 70.19% of shoppers will abandon their carts.

 1. Introduce a progress bar

-A free shipping progress bar with clever copy can make shoppers move towards a higher AOV and reduce checkout abandonment.
+A free shipping progress bar with a clever copy can improve checkout experience and significantly reduce checkout abandonment.

 2. Implement guest checkout (but collect info)